 Lisa Freeland

 Lisa Freeland (she/her) is the Federal Public Defender for the Western District of Pennsylvania.
 She received a Bachelor of Arts degree in Philosophy from Tufts University in 1984 and a J.D. from Columbia Law School in 1994.
 She also holds a Master of Science degree in Journalism from Columbia University Graduate School of Journalism.
 After receiving her journalism degree, Ms. Freeland worked for American Lawyer Media, LP, where she served as Associate Editor of The American Lawyer magazine and as a reporter for San Francisco’s daily legal newspaper, The Recorder.
 After graduation from law school, Ms. Freeland served as a law clerk to the Honorable Timothy K. Lewis, then a member of the Court of Appeals for the Third Circuit.
-She was a Visiting Professor at the University of Pittsburgh School of Law and staff attorney at the Office of the Appellate Defender in New York City before joining the Federal Public Defender’s office as a Research and Writing Specialist in 1999.
-Ms. Freeland is a frequent faculty member at local and national CLE programs, speaking regularly on sentencing issues, appellate advocacy, procedural issues in habeas corpus cases, and ethics, among others.
-She is a native of Pittsburgh and is active in her local community, having served on a number of boards, including the Urban League of Pittsburgh, the Pittsburgh branch of the NAACP, and the ACLU of Greater Pittsburgh.
-She is also a founding member of the Board of Governors of the Bar Association of the Third Federal Circuit and a past board president.
+She was a Visiting Professor at the University of Pittsburgh School of Law and staff attorney at the Office of the Appellate Defender in New York City before joining the Federal Public Defender’s office in 1999.
+Ms. Freeland is a native of Pittsburgh and active in her local community.
 Her practice focuses primarily on criminal appeals and habeas corpus cases.
+Ms. Freeland has spent most of her career working on behalf of people incarcerated in violation of their federal constitutional rights and trying to help get them home.